Skip to content

 LAKEKEEPER__PG_DATABASE_URL_READ postgres://postgres:password@localhost:5432/iceberg Postgres Database connection string used for reading.
 Defaults to LAKEKEEPER__PG_DATABASE_URL_WRITE.

 LAKEKEEPER__PG_DATABASE_URL_WRITE postgres://postgres:password@localhost:5432/iceberg Postgres Database connection string used for writing.
+If LAKEKEEPER__PG_DATABASE_URL_READ is not specified, this connection is also used for reading.

 LAKEKEEPER__PG_ENCRYPTION_KEY This is unsafe, please set a proper key If LAKEKEEPER__SECRET_BACKEND=postgres, this key is used to encrypt secrets.
 It is required to change this for production deployments.